LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-Overview-SP26.md

 ### Optional Extra Credit Lab: CORS and Web Hosting

 This week, we have an optional, extra credit lab assignment.
-In this lab, you will publish your web app to a different web host.
-This is a practical exercise that will show you how to solve CORS (Cross-Origin Resource Sharing) issues by deploying your app to a hosting provider that handles or bypasses CORS restrictions.
+In this lab, you will publish your web app to a different web host where API calls can be made securely.
+This is a practical exercise that will show you how to solve CORS (Cross-Origin Resource Sharing) issues by deploying your app to a hosting provider that handles or bypasses CORS restrictions and that keeps your API key secure.

 No beta version or code review are required.